 - Server Hosting on the Cloud

 Cloud hosting for servers frees you from having to handle server O&M yourself, as it is instead handled by professional suppliers to minimize risks related to website access, downtime, data security, and others.

 - Local Server Deployment

 Self-operated server clusters store data on premises owned or rented by your own company.
 This means that manpower and material costs are higher, but you retain full autonomy and direct control, unlike cloud-hosting offered by a provider.

 Are you looking to start on your own B2B eCommerce journey and want the latest insights and expertise?
 Contact TMO Group!
-We offer expert consultancy services as well as fully featured Magento2-based B2B eCommerce development services, and can even help you globalize your B2B eCommerce website.
+We offer expert consultancy services as well as fully featured Magento 2 (known also as Adobe Commerce) B2B eCommerce development services, and can even help you globalize your B2B eCommerce website.